lytics/grid/grid.v3/README.md

 ## Example Actor, Part 5
 Each actor is registered into etcd.
 Consequently each actor's name acts like a mutex.
-If code requests the actor to start *twice* the second request will receive an error indicating that the actor is already started.
+If code requests the actor to start *twice* the second request will receive an error indicating that the actor is already registered.

 ```go
 const timeout = 2 * time.Second